Matzpen: Beyond organizational existence – Matzpen's legacy

 Despite the absence of organizational activity, some of the original Matzpen members continue to write and be active politically.
 Haim Hanegbi and Michel Warschawski played a key role in writing the 2004 Olga Document, which is a statement of the anti-Zionist position and a radical critique of Israeli policies and practices, and Warschawski published his political memoir in English, On the Border (South End Press, 2004; original French in 2002).
 He further published, together with Lebanese academic and activist Gilbert Achcar, a book titled The 33-Day War: Israel's War on Hezbollah in Lebanon and Its Consequences (Paradigm Publishers, 2007), in which the war is covered with a focus on both Israeli and Lebanese perspectives.
 Sylvain Cypel wrote a historical and political analysis of Israeli society under the title Walled: Israeli Society at an Impasse (Other Press, 2007; original French in 2006).
 Moshe Machover has continued to publish theoretical papers analyzing Israel/Palestine within the broader Middle Eastern framework, and in 2009, together with Ehud Ein-Gil, he published an article in the UK journal Race & Class, titled "Zionism and Oriental Jews: a dialectic of exploitation and co-optation", in which they analyze the question of ethnic divisions within Israel society.

 A new book on Matzpen was published in Israel in September 2010, under the title Matzpen: Conscience and Fantasy (Tel Aviv: Resling, 2010).
 It is the most comprehensive account to date of the organization's history, based on interviews with former activists and a study of documents.
-In his review article "Is Zionism the Problem?", Shaul Magid characterized Lutz Fiedler's book Matzpen.
-A History of Israeli Dissidence (Edinburgh University Press, 2020) as "the most comprehensive history now available in English of the anti-Zionist left in Israel."
+In 2020 Lutz Fiedler published a history of Matzpen (Matzpen: A History of Israeli Dissidence, Edinburgh University Press), which one reviewer characterized as "the most comprehensive history now available in English of the anti-Zionist left in Israel."

+Activists associated with Matzpen

+An incomplete alphabetical list of activists directly or indirectly associated with Matzpen.